 This course is intended to prepare students for the study of calculus.
 Students will investigate the properties of exponential, logarithmic, polynomial, rational and trigonometric functions.
 Other topics include complex numbers, polar coordinates, conics, vectors, sequences and series, DeMoivres' Theorem and Euler's Theorem.
 A selection of topics from the following list will be chosen by the instructor: sequences and series, mathematical induction, binomial expansions, systems of equations and inequalities, introduction to derivatives.
 Mastery of the topics in this course will prepare the student for Calculus.
 Applications will be integrated throughout the course and particular attention will be paid to the process of problem solving.
-Prerequisite: Placement Test or MTHN110 or permission of instructor
+Prerequisite: Placement Test or MATH110N or permission of instructor.
+This course fulfills a General Education Core Requirement: Quantitative Literacy.

-MTHN170 Discrete Mathematics 3 Credits
+MATH170N Discrete Mathematics

 This course is concerned with the finite processes and sets of elements that can be listed.
-It covers the basics of discrete mathematics including propositional logic, proof techniques, fundamentals of counting, sets, relations, functions, and Boolean algebra.
-Prerequisites: MTHN110 or MTHN115
+It covers the basics of discrete mathematics including propositional logic, proof techniques, fundamentals of counting, sets, relations, functions, trees, graphs and Boolean algebra.
+Prerequisites: MATH110N or MATH115N.